klamma/ar-for-eu-book/_pages/chapters/performance_profiling.md

 This optimisation reduces the initial loading times of the scene because less textures need to be read.
 Additionally, this means that less textures need to be kept in memory.

+**Use primitive colliders, avoid mesh colliders**:
+To work with physics calculations, an object needs colliders.
+Colliders are used to find out if an object intersects with another object.
+This is not only useful for physics simulations like a sphere falling to the ground but also necessary for raycasts.
+Raycasts are needed in a couple of situations, e.g. for user interactions to find out if the user points at an UI element.
+There are different collider shapes available.
+Each shape has its own performance cost for collision detection.
+The quickest collision detection is possible with sphere colliders.
+To determine if two spheres intersect, the vector between the midpoints of the spheres needs to be calculated.
+If the length of the vector is smaller than half the radius of the first sphere plus half the radius of the second sphere, the spheres intersect.
+For *Box Colliders*, the collision detection is more complex since it involves projections and overlapping tests on multiple axes.
+Considerable more computation time needs to be spent on *Mesh Colliders* where *Convex* is checked.
+The highest performance hit produce *Mesh Colliders* with the *Convex* option unchecked.
+In this case, each triangle of the mesh needs to be checked for intersections individually.
+This means that mesh colliders take longer to evaluate the more triangles the mesh has.

+Hence, the recommendation is to avoid mesh colliders.
+Instead, it can be sufficient to approximate a 3D object by a set of primitive colliders, e.g. by shapes, capsules or boxes.
+The number of colliders should also be kept as low as possible.
+It is not always necessary to represent the exact shape of the object but instead a hull around it can be sufficient.
+For instance, virtual characters can be approximated by one big capsule.
+If a mesh collider has to be used, it can be beneficial to create a second mesh with a lower resolution and use it as the mesh collider.

 - performance guidelines: frames per second to make the user feel comfortable
 - the problem with threading in Unity
 - hints how performance can be saved